viacheslavpopov/BakeryMVC/README.md

 #### Installing Git
 ###### For Mac Users
 - Access Terminal in your Finder, and open a new window.
-Install the package manager, (Homebrew) [https://brew.sh/], on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
+Install the package manager, [Homebrew](https://brew.sh/), on your device by entering this line of code in Terminal: `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 - Ensure Homebrew packages are run with this line of code: `echo 'export PATH=/usr/local/bin:$PATH' >> ~/.bash_profile`.
 - Once homebrew is installed, install Git, a version control system for code writers, with this line of code `brew install git`.

 ###### For Windows Users
 - Open a new Command Prompt window by typing "Cmd" in your computer's search bar.
-- Determine whether you have 32-bit or 64-bit Windows by following these (instructions)[https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running].
+- Determine whether you have 32-bit or 64-bit Windows by following these [instructions](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running).
-- Go to (Git Bash)[https://gitforwindows.org/], click on the "Download" button, and download the corresponding exe file from the Git for Windows site._
+- Go to [Git Bash](https://gitforwindows.org/), click on the "Download" button, and download the corresponding exe file from the Git for Windows site._
 - Follow the instructions in the set up menu.

 #### For Both Mac & Windows systems
-- Once you have Git installed on your computer, go to this (GitHub repository)[https://github.com/dani-t-codes/BakeryMVC.Solution], click the "Fork" button in the upper right hand corner of the page, and clone this application with the following command:`git clone https://github.com/dani-t-codes/BakeryMVC.Solution.git`.
+- Once you have Git installed on your computer, go to this [GitHub repository](https://github.com/dani-t-codes/BakeryMVC.Solution), click the "Fork" button in the upper right hand corner of the page, and clone this application with the following command:`git clone https://github.com/dani-t-codes/BakeryMVC.Solution.git`.

 #### Installing C#, .NET, dotnet script, & MySQL
 * Install C# and .Net according to your operating system below.
 ###### For Mac
- * Download this .NET Core SDK (Software Development Kit)[https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.106-macos-x64-installer].
+ * Download this .NET Core SDK [Software Development Kit](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.106-macos-x64-installer).
 Clicking this link will prompt a .pkg file download from Microsoft.
 * Open the .pkg file.
 This will launch an installer which will walk you through installation steps.
 Use the default settings the installer suggests.
 * Confirm the installation is successful by opening your terminal and running the command $ dotnet --version, which should return something like: `2.2.105`.

 ###### For Windows (10+)
-* Download either the the 64-bit .NET Core SDK (Software Development Kit)[https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.203-windows-x64-installer].
+* Download either the the 64-bit .NET Core SDK [Software Development Kit](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.203-windows-x64-installer).
 Clicking these links will prompt a .exe file download from Microsoft.
 * Open the file and follow the steps provided by the installer for your OS.
 * Confirm the installation is successful by opening a new Windows PowerShell window and running the command dotnet --version.
 You should see something a response like this: `2.2.105`.